 You can select a concentration in Applied Mathematics, Pure Mathematics, or Statistics.
 Graduates of the Mathematics program are prepared for direct entry into careers in actuarial science, government, or finance.
 Many graduates go on to graduate studies, professional secondary teaching programs, or other professional programs.

-You have the option of completing directed studies, where you will undertake a supervised investigation of an assigned topic, culminating in a project and oral presentation.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.
+The Irving K. Barber Faculty of Science holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.